-All complete applications will be reviewed by the Admission Committee (internal link to our page “Bodies and committees”).
+All complete applications will be reviewed in two stages by members of the Admission Committee (internal link to our page “Bodies and committees”).
 The Committee comprises members of the different disciplines represented in our graduate school, and parity of mind and brain scientists is integral for the composition of this committee.

 Admission process timeline after submission of applications